luizfelipelaviola/autodroid/docs/README.md

 ### Dataset

-The dataset file can be uploaded by the user using the Web Frontend or by the REST API.
+The dataset file can be uploaded by the user using the REST API.
 The dataset file must be a valid file with a valid MIME type, according to the processor configuration.

 There is a [dataset example](./samples/dataset_example.csv) on the ```./docs/samples``` folder of this repository that you can use to test the application.